 General Program Information

-All NYC DOE public schools with 6th-8th grade students are eligible, including District 75 and District 79.
+NYC DOE public schools with 6th-8th grade students are eligible, including District 75 and District 79.
 D75 and D79 schools may bring additional grades.
-Community-based organizations (CBOs) that serve DOE public middle school students are also eligible.
+Community-based organizations that serve DOE public middle school students are also eligible.
+NYC DOE high schools can participate in our High School Workshops for their 9th and 10th graders.
 Unfortunately, charter schools, independent, and private schools are ineligible.

-Currently, fourteen undergraduate campuses are involved in the program.
+Fourteen undergraduate campuses are involved in the program:

-- Manhattan: The City College of New York, John Jay College of Criminal Justice, Borough of Manhattan Community College and Baruch College
+- Manhattan: The City College of New York, John Jay College of Criminal Justice, and Baruch College

-- Bronx: Bronx Community College and Lehman College
+- Bronx: Bronx Community College, Lehman College, and Hostos Community College

 - Brooklyn: Brooklyn College, Medgar Evers College, New York City College of Technology-City Tech, and Kingsborough Community College